Cairnarvon/goldbug/doc/freq.rst

 This package contains n-gram frequency tables for natural languages, which may be of use in cryptanalysis.

-Each language module contains at least two dictionaries: :data:`monogram` and :data:`bigram`, with each key representing an n-gram and each value being its frequency, as a number between 0 and 1.
+Each language module contains at least two dictionaries: :data:`unigram` and :data:`bigram`, with each key representing an n-gram and each value being its frequency, as a number between 0 and 1.